CurveDocs/curve-resources/docs/reward-gauges/token-reward-for-gauges.md

 For consistent reward distributions, it's advisable to deposit near the end of an epoch.
 If replenishing mid-epoch, ensure you compute the appropriate amount for a steady distribution rate.

-For tokens with a standard 18-digit format, specify the amount as an integer.
-For instance, for 1 full token: 1 * 10^18 = 1000000000000000000. *This function must be called using the distributor address.* A previous distributor address or an admin can update the distributor address using *set_reward_distributor()* if necessary.
+For tokens with 18 decimals: 1 full token = 1 * 10^18 = 1000000000000000000. *This function must be called using the distributor address.* A previous distributor address or an admin can update the distributor address using *set_reward_distributor()* if necessary.

 ### Call **`deposit_reward_token()`** on Etherscan on the gauge